mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

 }, { dependsOn: [fullAccess] });
 ```

 You can see that the complexity kicked in and the code size is growing.
-However, now I start to get real benefits from using a real typed programming language:
+However, now I start to gain real benefits from using a typed programming language:

 - I'm using objects in the definitions of other object's parameters.
-If I misspel their name, I don't get a runtime failure but an immediate error message from the editor.
+If I misspell their name, I don't get a runtime failure but an immediate error message from the editor.
 - If I don't know which options I need to provide, I can go to the type definition and look it up (or use IntelliSense).
-- If I forget to specify a mandatory option, I get an descriptive error.
+- If I forget to specify a mandatory option, I get a clear error.
 - If the type of the input parameter doesn't match the type of the object I'm passing, I get an error again.
 - I can use language features like `JSON.stringify` right inside my program.
-In fact, I can reference and use and NPM module.
+In fact, I can reference and use any NPM module.

 You can see the code for API Gateway [here](TODO).
-It looks too verbose, isn't it?
-And I'm only half-way through with only one Lambda function defined.
+It looks too verbose, doesn't it?
+Moreover, I'm only half-way through with only one Lambda function defined.

 Reusable Components
 -------------------